tingtung46/memory-card/README.md

 - If the user clicks a card and get same one as an old one, the game round will end and the score will reset back to 0.
 The user can start again while keeping the best score from the last round.
 - As current round best score is bigger than older one, it will be updated with the bigger one.
 - Auto scroll to the top when the game round is over.
+- Background music and toggle sound button.
+- If the user has guessed correctly all cards, it will display game clear screen.

 ## Installation 🛠️